Phil Coke: New York Yankees

-Coke was drafted by the New York Yankees in the 26th round (786th overall) of the 2002 Major League Baseball Draft.
-He signs with the Yankees for $80,000.
+Coke was drafted by the New York Yankees in the 26th round (786th overall) of the 2002 Major League Baseball draft.
+He signed with the Yankees for $80,000.

 He began his baseball career with the GCL Yankees in 2003.
 In 2004, he was promoted to the Short Season A Staten Island Yankees, but suffered an elbow injury after just three games.
 Coke moved to Low-A with the Charleston RiverDogs in 2005, pitching to a 5.42 ERA in 24 games (18 starts).
 He was promoted to High-A with the Tampa Yankees, compiling a 3.60 ERA in 22 games (18 starts).
 He returned to Tampa in 2007 and missed time with another elbow injury, compiling a 3.09 ERA in 99 innings as a starter.

 In 2008, Coke made his Double-A debut with the Trenton Thunder, going 9–4 with a 2.54 ERA in 23 games (20 starts) and was an Eastern League All-Star.
 He soon became a coveted prospect and was very nearly traded to the Pittsburgh Pirates in a package for Damaso Marte and Xavier Nady.
 On August 1, he was promoted to Triple-A and moved to the bullpen.
 He went 2–2 with a 4.67 ERA in 13 games with the Scranton/Wilkes-Barre Yankees.

 Coke made his major league debut on September 1, 2008, for the Yankees, against the Detroit Tigers, with a scoreless inning and strikeouts of Curtis Granderson and Miguel Cabrera.
 He allowed one run on eight hits and two walks while striking out 14 batters in 14.2 innings for the Yankees that year.
 For his performance in the minors that year, the Yankees named Coke the organization's Pitcher of the Year in 2008.

 Coke remained with the Yankees for the entire 2009 season, pitching to a 4.50 ERA with 49 strikeouts in 60 innings.
 He led the Yankees in appearances by pitching in 72 games that year.
 Coke was included on the team's playoff roster and won a World Series ring after the Yankees defeated the Philadelphia Phillies in six games.